BYLAWS OF THE COTTON BOARD

 Section l.
 The Cotton Board shall hold a regular Annual meeting each fiscal year, during the month of August, at a time and place to be determined by the Board or the Chairman.

 Section 2.
 Special meetings of the Board may be held whenever called by the Chair, or by the Vice Chair acting as Chair, or by 35% or more Members of the Board, and any and all business coming before the Board may be transacted at such special meetings.

 Section 3.
-Notices of all meetings, together with a written agenda, shall be mailed to each Member and Alternate Member of the Board, and, except in cases of emergency determined within the discretion of the Chair, every such notice shall be mailed in time to be received at least five business days prior to such meeting.
-In case of an emergency as much advance notice as is practicable shall be given by telephone or electronic mail.
+Notices of all meetings, together with a written agenda, shall be provided to each Member and Alternate Member of the Board, and, except in cases of emergency determined within the discretion of the Chair, every such notice shall be sent in time to be received at least five business days prior to such meeting.
+In case of an emergency, as much advance notice as is practicable shall be given.
 The Secretary of Agriculture, or his designated agent, shall be given the same notice as that given to Members and Alternate Members.

 Section 5.
 Voting by the Board shall be governed by the appropriate provisions of the Order.
 During official sessions of the Board and its committees, an Alternate may only vote while serving in the place of a Member.
-Any vote taken by mail, electronic mail, or telephone shall cover only routine noncontroversial matters which do not require deliberation and the exchange of views, or matters of an emergency nature when there is not enough time to call an assembled meeting of the Board.
+The Executive Committee may, between meetings of the Board, authorize Board votes to be taken by mail, electronic communications, or telephone if the Executive Committee determines it is not feasible to call an assembled meeting of the Board.
 At any assembled meeting, all votes shall be cast in person.

 ARTICLE VII - COMMITTEES